fedelopez77/sympa/README.md

 With this, experiments can be run with `RiemannianAdam`.
 However, we found them to be very unstable, therefore all experiments reported in the paper were run with `RiemannianSGD`

+## TODO
+- [ ] Fix broken tests
+- [ ] Merge branch with Recommender System experiments into master
+- [ ] Merge branch with ploting tools into master

 ## Citation
 The source code and data in this repository aims at facilitating the study of graph embeddings in symmetric spaces.